Key takeaways

 The Australian Cyber Security Strategy prioritises disrupting the ransomware business model and preventing cybercriminals from profiting from attacks on Australian businesses and citizens.
 However, the under-reporting of ransomware payments has limited the Australian Government’s understanding of the cyber threat landscape, which is critical to addressing increased extortion-related cyber security incidents and developing policy options to break the ransomware business model.

-The Act is designed to protect Australian people and businesses, mitigate cyber risks and improve the Government’s visibility of the threat environment.
+The cyber extortion provisions of the Act are designed to protect Australian people and businesses, mitigate cyber risks and improve the Government’s visibility of the threat environment.

 Summary of the proposed Reform

-The Act became law on 29 November 2024, however the ransomware reporting obligations will commence from 30 May 2025.
+The Act became law on 29 November 2024, and the ransomware reporting obligations commenced from 30 May 2025.

-Reporting obligations will apply to ‘reporting business entities’ defined as businesses with an annual turnover that exceeds the $3 million turnover threshold; responsible entity for a critical infrastructure asset as defined in the Act.
+Reporting obligations will apply to ‘reporting business entities’ defined as businesses with an annual turnover that exceeds the $3 million turnover threshold as well as responsible entities for critical infrastructure assets.

 Reporting obligations will arise if all of the following apply: